 We see privilege issues discussed in judicial decisions, legal commentary, and mainstream news.
-Here is my Monthly Privilege Roundup of interesting privilege issues for July 2017.
+Here is my Monthly Privilege Roundup of interesting privilege issues for November 2017.

 →The DC federal court ordered a former lawyer for Paul Manafort and Richard Gates, both indicted by Special Counsel Mueller, to testify before a federal grand jury.
 The court found that the crime–fraud exception to the attorney–client privilege applied.
 You may read the opinion here, and an excellent article about the issue from Law360’s Andrew Strickler here.

 →According to a New York Times report, former National Security Advisor Michael Flynn’s lawyers have withdrawn from a common–interest agreement with President Trump’s lawyers.
 Under the agreement, Flynn’s lawyers shared information with President Trump’s attorneys regarding the Special Counsel’s investigation.
 No more, apparently.
 Read the story here.

 →Interesting Privilege Twist.
 A Topeka businessman facing criminal charges for bankruptcy fraud plans to call his bankruptcy attorney as an expert witness.
 The judge allowed it, saying that there is no conflict of interest and that the privilege belongs to the businessman, and he can waive it if he wants.
 Story here.